lurado/LDOConditionalDateFormatter/README.md

 - `I` for idiomatic expressions like "yesterday" or "next month"
 - `R` for relative expressions like "2 weeks ago" or "1 day from now"
-- `RRRR` repeat up to 7 `R` to specify the number of significant units.`RR` yields expressions like "2 days 13 hours ago"
+- `RRRR` repeat up to 7 `R` to specify the number of significant units. `RR` yields expressions like "2 days 13 hours ago"
 - `~R` prepend `~` to any `R` format to add an approximate qualifier as in "about 4 hours ago", if the time difference isn't exact
 - `{HH:mm}` for usual date formatting.
 You can use anything you'd normally set on `[NSDateFormatter -setDateFormat:]`.
-Unlike `I` and `R` these patterns need to be wrapped in curly braces.
+Unlike `I` and `R`, these patterns need to be wrapped in curly braces.
 - `{hm}` for date formatting templates.
 Date formatting patterns that only consists of placeholders (no colons, spaces etc) will be used as template.
 Templates are converted to date formats using `[NSDateFormatter
 +dateFormatFromTemplate:options:locale:]` with regard to the set locale.